SAP/jenkins-library/documentation/docs/pipelines/abapEnvironment/introduction.md

 # ABAP Environment Pipeline

 The goal of the ABAP Environment Pipeline is to enable Continuous Integration for the SAP Cloud Platform ABAP Environment, also known as Steampunk.
-In the current state, the pipeline enables you to pull your Software Components to specifc systems and perform ATC checks.
+In the current state, the pipeline enables you to pull Software Components to specifc systems and perform ATC checks.
 The following steps are performed:

-* Create an instance of the SAP Cloud Platform ABAP Environment
+* Create an instance of the SAP Cloud Platform ABAP Environment service
 * Configure the Communication Arrangement SAP_COM_0510
 * Pull Git repositories / Software Components to the instance
 * Run ATC Checks